 Elder law attorneys deal with legal issues involving getting older, including:

 - Health and personal care planning, which include the following topics: powers of attorney and living wills; lifetime planning; family issues;

 - Fiduciary (financial) representation; financial planning; housing opportunities and financing; income, estate, and gift tax matters;

 - Planning for a well spouse when the other spouse requires long term care; Asset protection; public benefits such as Medicaid and insurance; Veterans’ benefits;

 - Resident rights in long term care facilities; nursing home claims;

 - Employment and retirement matters; age or disability discrimination and grandparents’ rights.

 - Will and trust planning; planning for minor or adult special needs children; probate;

-Elder law encompasses all aspects of planning for aging, illness, and incapacity.
+Elder law encompasses all aspects of planning for ageing, illness, and incapacity.
 The specialization requires a practitioner to be particularly sensitive to the legal issues impacting elder clients.